-AP CAPSTONETM DIPLOMA
+AP CAPSTONE DIPLOMA

-AP CapstoneTM is a diploma program based on two yearlong AP courses: AP Seminar and AP Research.
+AP Capstone is a diploma program based on two yearlong AP courses: AP Seminar and AP Research.
 These courses are designed to complement other AP courses that the AP Capstone student may take.

-Instead of teaching specific subject knowledge, AP Seminar and AP Research use an interdisciplinary approach to develop the critical thinking, research, collaboration, time management, and presentation skills students need for college-level work.
+Instead of teaching specific subject knowledge, AP Seminar and AP Research use an interdisciplinary approach to develop the critical thinking, research, collaboration, time management, and presentation skills students need for the successful completion of college-level work.